florian-bogner/Data-Driven-Businesses-with-SQL/README.md

 7. what the price ranges of products are
 8. what the price ranges of order payments are to get a basic understanding of the Magist marketplace.

+After that, we dove deeper into the data in order to answer to questions:
+- Is Magist a good fit for high-end tech products?
+- Are orders delivered on time?

+## Results

+Our results are shown in our [Presentation]()

+## Conclusion